 Kids food marketing

 Yup, your not always to blame for your little tikes cravings.
-It’s mostly to do with children’s marketing, you never see healthy foods being offered to children, instead it’s the cavity rotting sweets that are thrown at the children.
+It’s mostly to do with children’s marketing.
+Children’s TV , shop isles in supermarkets and icecream vans with loud music- you never see healthy foods being offered to children, instead, it’s the cavity rotting sweets that are thrown at the children.
 From low shelves in the supermarkets, fun toys and sweets in between children’s cartoons, cheap unhealthy kids meals on the resturaunt menu.

 Sweets and chocolate are no longer a weekly ‘treat’.

-Just from my family alone we have 5 under 7’s and two of them eat sweets for breakfast lunch and dinner and the other the two have a sweet treat at least once or twice a day.
-UK children (5-11) are eating in a month, the sweets and chocolates a child 20 years prior would have eaten in a year!
+In the uk the sweets and chocolates a child 20 years prior would have eaten in a year are being eaten in one month by 5-11 year olds.
 I’m not sure about you but chocolate and sweets have gone up in price since I was in primary, we would only get one or two chocolate bars a month!

 Teach them to eat fruit and healthier alternatives.